Arab conquest of Egypt: Conquering of Fayoum and Babylon

 When news of the Muslims' victory at Heliopolis reached Fayoum, its governor, Domentianus, and his troops fled without informing the people of Fayoum and Abuit that they were abandoning their cities to the enemy.
-When news reached 'Amr, he sent troops across the Nile to invade Fayoum and Abuit, capturing the entire province of Fayoum with practically no resistance.
+When news reached Amr, he sent troops across the Nile to invade Fayoum and Abuit, capturing the entire province of Fayoum with practically no resistance.
 Fayoum's population was enslaved, and the city was looted (the traditional fate of cities that had resisted).

-Emissaries were exchanged between Theodore and 'Amr, leading to 'Amr meeting Theodore in person.
+Emissaries were exchanged between Theodore and Amr, leading to Amr meeting Theodore in person.
 Then, with negotiations stalled, during the night of 20 December, a company of handpicked warriors, led by Zubayr, managed to scale the wall, kill the guards, and open the gates for the Muslim army to enter.
-The city was captured by the Muslims the following morning with tactics similar to those that had been used by Khalid ibn Walid at Damascus.
+The city was captured by the Muslims the following morning with tactics similar to those that had been used by Khalid ibn al-Walid at Damascus.
 However, Theodore and his army managed to slip away to the island of Rauda during the night, whence they continued to fight the Muslims.

 During this time, Theodore assembled an army in the Nile Delta and put two generals in charge of defending Samannud.
-Hearing of this, 'Amr went north to destroy this army.
-The two generals in Samannud refused to fight the Muslims, but Theodore fought 'Amr there and defeated him, inflicting many casualties on the Muslims.
+Hearing of this, Amr went north to destroy this army.
+The two generals in Samannud refused to fight the Muslims, but Theodore fought Amr there and defeated him, inflicting many casualties on the Muslims.
 Unable to damage any cities in the Nile Delta, they retreated back to Babylon.
 However, Theodore was unable to follow up this victory by recapturing Babylon.

 The final assault of the Muslims was on Good Friday, April 6 641, and by Easter Monday the Roman troops had evacuated and began marching to Nikiû.
 The Romans were given a few days to evacuate so they might celebrate Easter.
 Many Copts who were imprisoned in Babylon, either for refusing to accept Chalcedon or on suspicion of treachery, were released from prison by the Romans, but Eudocianus, the brother of Domentianus, had them scourged and their hands cut off.
 The Siege of Babylon had lasted seven months.